Pornhub stars walk runway at Namilia’s fashion show | Federal News Network

 NEW YORK (AP) — Fashion label Namilia deconstructed Asian stereotypes in the porn industry, empowering the demure, submissive woman with bold dominatrix looks worn exclusively by Asian models at Sunday’s show, including several Pornhub actors.

-The Herotica collection shown during New York Fashion Week deconstructed the traditional, buttoned-up Chinese dress.
+The Herotica collection shown during New York Fashion Week flipped on its head the traditional, buttoned-up Chinese dress.
 The gown kept the same silhouette but was done in dominatrix leather with a hand-embroidered electric blue dragon snaking across the front.

 Another look featured the same traditional dress on one side of the model, but the other side was stripped down to black leather dominatrix garb.